 - Preheat oven to 400°F. Place liners in a regular-sized muffin pan (or pans) to equal 24 muffins.

 - In a large bowl, whisk together the flour, sugar, cornstarch, baking soda, spices, and salt.

 - In a separate bowl, combine the water, vinegar, pumpkin, oil, and vanilla.
 Stir to combine.
 Pour into the bowl with the flour mixture.
 Stir until just combined.
 Do not overmix.
 Add a cup of chocolate chips and stir to combine (reserving a half cup to use as a topping for the muffins).

 - Use a cookie dough dispenser or ice cream scoop to dispense equal amounts of batter into prepared muffin pans.
 Top each muffin with a few from the remaining chocolate chips.

 - Store muffins in an airtight container.
 They're best when stored at room temperature where they will keep up to 4 days.
-They will keep in the fridge up to 7 days or they can be frozen where they will keep 2 – 3 months.
+They will keep in¼ the fridge for up to 7 days or they can be frozen where they will keep 2 to 3 months.